UK braced for strong winds, heavy rain, flooding and snow

 There are yellow rain warnings in place until 6pm on Friday across the east of Scotland and the north-east of England.

-Meanwhile, on Friday, an amber rain warning is in place for the north-east of Scotland from the early hours until 3pm.
+Meanwhile, an amber rain warning is in place for the north-east of Scotland from the early hours until 3pm.

 Met Office meteorologist Tom Morgan said amber warning areas would experience more than 100mm of rain.